torakiki/pdfsam/README.md

 Version
 -------------------
-Currently developing v3.0.0 first milestone
+Currently developing v3.0.0 second milestone

 What
 -------------------
 PDFsam is a desktop application written in Java originally designed to split and merge Pdf documents.
-It currently performs many tasks beside split and merge like rotation, mix, encryption etc.
+It currently performs many tasks beside split and merge like rotation, mix, etc.

 Where
 -------------------